Pride and solidarity. . .

-Global Pride, for example, will broadcast a 24-hour livestream featuring performances by Brazil-based Pabllo Vittar – the first drag queen to be nominated for a Grammy – Olivia Newton-John, and Deborah Cox, and speakers ranging from India’s first openly gay royal, Prince Manvendra Singh Gohil, to Sharice Davids, the first Native American member of the LGTBQ+ community to be elected to the US Congress.
+US/World: Global Pride, for example, will broadcast a 24-hour livestream featuring performances by Brazil-based Pabllo Vittar – the first drag queen to be nominated for a Grammy – Olivia Newton-John, and Deborah Cox, and speakers ranging from India’s first openly gay royal, Prince Manvendra Singh Gohil, to Sharice Davids, the first Native American member of the LGTBQ+ community to be elected to the US Congress.

 Singapore’s Pink Dot celebration is also happening on 27 June.